Service Delivery Changes At a Glance

 The Michigan Department of Health and Human Services (MDHHS) has issued guidelines on maintaining a safe workplace.
 These guidelines require temporary service changes.

-The City's 311 Center on the Monroe level of City Hall will remain open for necessary walk-in services.
-This is the recommended first place to contact for service.
+The City's 311 Center on the Monroe level of City Hall is open for walk-in services.

 Service Delivery Changes At-A-Glance